origin-1/gulp-eslint-new/README.md

 ## Migrating

-If you are migrating from [gulp-eslint][gulp-eslint], you probably won't need to change any settings in your gulp task. gulp-eslint-new can handle most of the options used with gulp-eslint, although some of them are now deprecated in favor of a new name or format.
+If you are migrating from [gulp-eslint][gulp-eslint], you probably won't need to make any substantial changes to your gulp task.
+Note though that some options have changed: the current options are documented in the [`gulpESLintNew(options)`](#gulpeslintnewoptions) section.

-Anyway, since gulp-eslint-new uses ESLint 8 while gulp-eslint sticks to ESLint 6, you may need to make some changes to your project to address incompatibilities between the versions of ESLint.
+Also, since gulp-eslint-new uses ESLint 8 while gulp-eslint sticks to ESLint 6, you may need to update your project to address incompatibilities between the versions of ESLint.
 You can find more information at the links below.
 * [Breaking changes for users from ESLint 6 to ESLint 7](https://eslint.org/docs/user-guide/migrating-to-7.0.0#breaking-changes-for-users)
 * [Breaking changes for users from ESLint 7 to ESLint 8](https://eslint.org/docs/user-guide/migrating-to-8.0.0#breaking-changes-for-users)